u24569608/COS_214-Final_Project/plant-nursery-simulator/docs/design-patterns-report.md

 ### Why this pattern
   - Over Service Locator or direct subsystem calls: Facade narrows and stabilizes the API the GUI/tests use, while dependencies (`Inventory`, `PaymentProcessor`, builders) remain swappable and independently testable.
-  - Over turning `SalesFacade` into a God object: Facade keeps orchestration only; business rules live in subsystems, preventing bloat and maintaining separation of concerns.
+  - Over turning `SalesFacade` into a "master" object: Facade keeps orchestration only; business rules live in subsystems, preventing bloat and maintaining separation of concerns.

 ### Implementation evidence
   - `SalesFacade` accepts subsystem pointers and coordinates operations like `purchaseItem`, `addItemToCart`, `buildAndFinalizeOrder`, `checkStock`, and `addItemToInventory`.